 The sound productions of Sad Songs of a Mississippi Drunk encompass some of the heaviest bass mixed on an album.
 The use of analog gear, including two inch tape, half inch tape, vintage Neve and Harrison desks, and the skill of Eric Sarafin, Dave Collins, Bob Ludwig and Jamie in the recording, mixing and mastering, have ensured sweet, fat, clear, warm sounds, that is considered a new sonic benchmark in the industry.
 It does not contain heavy compression/limiting on mastering, nor bright, harsh digitally distorted tops and mids in the mix; instead it has beautiful top end and mid end frequencies, with the lowest bottom end possible.

-The documentary Sun’s Going Down and it’s Getting Cold, a story of the making of Sad Songs of a Mississippi Drunk, Jamie’s acclaimed career in the music industry, and his decline in health, is scheduled for release late 2015.
+The documentary Sun’s Going Down and it’s Getting Cold, a story of the making of Sad Songs of a Mississippi Drunk, Jamie’s acclaimed career in the music industry, and his decline in health, and surviving of being kidnapped in Venezuela is now released and can be viewed by clicking on this link

 For high resolution images to print, or any other press and publicity questions, please email: